SleepyMan93/escro-games/README.md

 For this project I will be trying out the Materialize Design Framework.
 It feels simialr to Bootstrap but the components seem to work better with the design layout the app is aiming to achieve.

 ### Home Page
 After initialising my functions and basic app inputs, the first deisgn layout decision I needed to make was how to layout the user posts.
 After searching through Materialize, I found a **Component** called **Collections** which seemlessly matched my initial Wireframe layout below.
-I used this as my template to inject the Jinja for loop that would fill the Component with the correct game content
+I used this as my template to inject the Jinja for loop that would fill the Component with the correct game content.
 ![Collections Component](static/images/collections_component.png)

+Although this seemed like the best design choice, I actually ended up going with the Materialize table layout as my main structure.
+- INSERT PICTURE OF HOMEPAGE

+I also decided on pushing over the main nav to the left and having a sidenav contain my logo and page links.
+The overall feel kept the context of the page more condensed and a more library aspect to my site.
+- PIXTURE OF SIDENAV

 ## Buttons